dashjim/dashjim.github.com/_posts/2014/2014-03-17-Git_merge_--squash_and_git_rebase.md

 ---
 layout: post-en
-title: Git Merge --squash and git rebase explained
+title: git merge --squash and git rebase explained
 categories:
 - Common Tec
 tags:
 - Git
 ---

-> One advantage for Git comes from its powerful branch management capability, but it will be hard to maintain the commit history between different branch.
+> One advantage for Git comes from its powerful branch management capability, but it will be hard to maintain the commit history between different branches.
 As Linus said that [Clear and Clean is important for the commit history](http://blog.sevenche.com/2014/02/Linus-Torvalds-rules-for-using-Git/).
 Here in this article I am going to demonstrate how `git merge --squash`, `git merge`, and `git rebase` will affect the commit history.

 ### `git merge` and `git merge --squash`